wendrillaksenow/pausingInformation/readme.md

     * This fault only occurs the first time you deselect a checkbox, deactivate a toggle button or deselect a list item with the Spacebar or Control+Spacebar.
     * To be sure, you can use the NVDA+Tab shortcut to have the information repeated by NVDA.
 In this case, the status will be announced correctly.
 * In some types of menus, such as those in Thunderbird, the reading is a little strange.
 The information “submenu” is announced several times, even when it is not necessary.
 In these cases, until a solution to this problem is found, it is recommended to temporarily disable the add-on via the shortcut key when navigating through Thunderbird menus and other similar menus.
-* In some types of dialog boxes that do not have an associated title, their content is not automatically read by the extra.
+* In some types of dialog boxes that do not have an associated title, their content is not automatically read by the add-on.
 * The announcement of active windows, in certain cases, causes this information to be announced incorrectly, for example, when opening a combo box with the Alt+Down Arrow shortcut or when opening a context menu such as the one in Google Chrome.

 ## Integration with DeltaTalk